abhiramr/abhiramr.github.io/writing/puns.md

 title: Puns
 comments: true
 ---
 The jokes and puns and wordtwisty thingys are all creations of me, Abhiram R and if you'd like to use any of them on your site/page, ping me on Twitter at <b><a href="https://twitter.com/abhicantdraw" style="color:blue">abhicantdraw</a></b> and I will provide a sharable view.
-If you'd like to contact me for creative content for marketing/ads on a freelance basis/for non-profit, hit me up :blush:.
+If you'd like to contact me for creative content/language work for marketing/ads on a freelance basis/for non-profit, hit me up :blush:.

+(This page is being updated with the entire set of my creations from Twitter and FB.
+It is an arduous process.
+I should have done this sooner)

 ### English